JuliaEarth/GeoStatsImages.jl/README.md

 ```julia
 TI = training_image(identifier::String)
 ```
-where `identifier` can be any of the strings listed with the command `TrainingImages.available`
+where `identifier` can be any of the strings listed with the command `GeoStatsImages.available`

 Preview
 -------